ayushilal20/OutbreakInvestigator-QC_Assembly/README.md

 ```
 cd ..
-mkdir final
 bash trimm.sh
 ```

 3. Run multiqc on trimmed reads again to check quality of final reads.

 ```
-cd final
+cd reports
 multiqc .
 ```

 4. If not satisfied with the quality, repeat Step2 with different flags in ``trimm.sh``.

-5. To check and remove any contamination in the trimmed files, execute ``___.sh`` script.
+5. To check and remove any contamination in the trimmed files, execute ``bbduk.sh`` script.

 ```
-Bash script
+bash bbduk.sh
 ```
 ```
 conda deactivate